 The award originated in 1993, and was presented to NCAA Division I schools only.
 In 1995 it was extended to Division II, Division III and National Association of Intercollegiate Athletics (NAIA) schools as well, each division receiving its own award.
 In NCAA D-III, 18 sports, nine men’s and nine women’s, are counted towards a school final point total.

-Emory has enjoyed great success in the Directors’ Cup, earning 19 top-10 finishes in the 23-year history of the competition.
-In the 2017-18 standings, Emory came in fourth out of 329 schools that registered points.
+Emory has enjoyed great success in the Directors’ Cup, earning 22 top-10 finishes in the 26-year history of the competition.
+In the 2022-23 standings, Emory came in fifth out of 323 schools that registered points.

-Emory scored Directors’ Cup points in 14 sports in 2017-18 and captured the national championship in women’s swimming and diving.
-In addition to the first place finish in women’s swimming and diving, Emory posted nine other top-10 finishes in the Directors’ Cup during the year: women’s tennis (2nd), men’s swimming and diving (2nd), men’s tennis (3rd), men’s soccer (5th), volleyball (5th), women’s outdoor track and field (5th), men’s golf (7th), women’s indoor track and field (8th) and men’s basketball (9th).
+Emory scored Directors’ Cup points in 16 sports in 2021-22, highlighted by another national championship in men’s swimming and diving.
+In addition to the first place finish in men’s swimming and diving, the Eagles posted four other top-10 finishes in the Directors’ Cup during the year: women’s swimming & diving (2nd), women's tennis (3rd), women's golf (5th), and men's tennis (5th).

 The following a rundown on Emory finishes in the Directors’ Cup standings.